Food Truck Branding: The Definitive Guide

-And, it’s up to you to clearly share your brand values and personality with them so that they can succeed in those goals.
+And it’s up to you to share your brand values and personality with them so that they can succeed in those goals.

-It’s also up to you to work with your design team to create a branded uniform of some kind to help your staff look the part as well.
-Does your brand have a t-shirt sorta vibe?
+It’s also up to you to work with your design team to create a branded uniform to help your staff look the part as well.
+Does your brand have a t-shirt vibe?
 Or is it more of a button-down establishment?

-The Homeboy truck team look right at home in front of their truck.
+The Homeboy truck team looks right at home in front of their truck.

 Incorporate your logo and brand colors to create a visual link between your truck and your staff.
 And don’t forget to have fun and be creative!
-Uniforms can really tie your truck’s brand look (and the customer’s service experience) together.
+Uniforms can tie together your truck’s brand look (and the customer’s service experience).